-Developing a strategic plan is, as you know, one of the most important tools you have on the road to success for your business or organization.
+Developing a strategic plan is, as you know, one of the most important tools you have on the road to success for your business or organisation.
 It then comes as no surprise that you have to make sure there are no mistakes in it from the outset.
 After all you don’t launch a boat without checking for holes first.

 In order for your team to reach its full potential and meet its goals, while saving time and funds, it’s important to carry out the strategic planning process properly.
-To help you write a strategic plan for your organization we’ve put together this short list of mistakes that easily can find their way into an otherwise waterproof strategy.
+To help you write a strategic plan for your organisation we’ve put together this short list of mistakes that easily can find their way into an otherwise waterproof strategy.

 Here are 4 typical mistakes to avoid when creating a strategic plan: